PlasmaPy/PlasmaPy/docs/glossary.rst

       real number is often assumed to have the appropriate SI units.

    temperature
-      Most functions in PlasmaPy accept temperature :math:`T` as a `~astropy.units.Quantity` with units of temperature (e.g., kelvin) or energy (e.g., electron-volts).
+      Most functions in PlasmaPy accept temperature, :math:`T`, as a `~astropy.units.Quantity` with units of temperature (e.g., kelvin) or energy (e.g., electron-volts).
+A value for energy that is provided will be divided by the Boltzmann constant, :math:`k_B`, to be converted into units of temperature.

-Most functions in PlasmaPy accept temperature either in units of
-      temperature (e.g., kelvin) or energy (e.g., electron-volts).
-When

-When
-      the temperature is provided as an energy,

    unit test
       A **unit test** verifies a single unit of behavior, does it